 I'll be posting a a full video example of how to assess blending (step by step) in the next few weeks.

 (Third Level) How well are they able to read books?

 If your child knows most of the single letter sounds and can blend basic words (out loud and written down), then chances are they’re already practicing reading in books.
 And this is the stage where a lot of children, especially older children, struggle because there are so many different skills needed to successfully read a book.

-So, if your little one is at this stage, I highly encourage you to watch the 4 Steps to Assess Your Child’s Reading Ability video.
-In this video, I’ll go into more detail on:
+So, if your little one is at this stage, I highly encourage you to read this blog post, How to Assess Youe Child's Reading Ability (At Home!).
+In this blog, I’ll go into more detail on:

 - How to select the right book to assess them with,

 - How to take notes as they read, and

 - What sorts of things (phonics sounds, number of sounds, tricky words, etc.) are most challenging for them.